 Assemblies serve many important purposes.
 First, they provide an opportunity for the total school to share in a common learning experience.
-Secondly, they affect unity between staff and students that foster a positive school spirit.
+Secondly, they affect unity between staff and students that fosters a positive school spirit.
 Assemblies are an extension of the classroom learning experience.
 Assemblies create school spirit, develop leadership and talent, and give the student body good entertainment with educational value.
-Students are expected to go promptly to any assembly and conduct themselves in a courteous manner at all times during assemblies.
-If students do not wish to participate in the activity, we will make available the library so that they do not disrupt the students that are interested.
+Students are expected to go promptly to any assembly and always conduct themselves in a courteous manner during assemblies.